Fake Ultimate Mook

 - "My ship costs less than your ammunition.
 My modules were all picked off of rats.
 I don't even think my weapons are loaded.
 And I'm about to ruin your life."

-- King Yedes are pretty much this in Phantasy Star Online 2, they are bigger, much tougher and much deadlier Yedes while having some of the moves (albeit, thankfully, not the most threatening move) of the game's first boss, Rockbear.
+- King Yedes in Phantasy Star Online 2.
+Bigger, much tougher and much deadlier versions of the Yede enemy, they are essentially a Palette Swap of the game's first boss, Rockbear, and share some of its moves.
 The catch is that their only ranged attack is very easy to see coming and dodge, and they have pitiful range beyond that, making any in-game class that's not a Hunter or Fighter have a very easy time against them.
-And, despite being most likely double to triple the size of your character, they're still vulnerable to grab attacks, and guess what type of attack does the Wired Lances (A weapon specific for the Hunter) specialize in?
-The only class which would have some sort of trouble would be the Fighter, but the Fighter has so much mobility and the King Yedes are so slow that this isn't a problem.
+And, despite being most likely double to triple the size of your character, they're still vulnerable to grab attacks, and guess what type of attack the Hunter's Wired Lance weapons specialize in?note Even the Fighter, an exclusively close-ranged combatant, has so much mobility - and the King Yedes are so slow - that this isn't a problem.

 - A particularly glaring example in World of Warcraft is where you fight Giants (with the bones of their victims still stuck to the soles of their boots) and dwarves in the same area.
 Somehow, they are pretty much equal in strength.
 Pretty much any large enemy that isn't an elite counts.

 - At first, Giants were all (or nearly all) elite mobs, and generally about as tough as they looked.
 This was eventually taken away, presumably to reduce the need for players to group up to deal with what is now early-level content.

 - Also quite notorious are the objects of a decent helping of quests asking you to slay an Elite Monster, which would normally require at least one other player's help.
 However, some of these Ultimate Mooks can be soloed with only moderate difficulty if the player knows what they're doing and can play their class well.